mlcsec/SigFinder/README.md

 # SigFinder

 Identify binaries with Authenticode digital signatures signed to an internal CA/domain.
-For enumerating Windows directory paths referenced in WDAC policies.
+Useful for enumerating Windows directory paths referenced in WDAC policies or searching for internal applications.

 ```
 C:\Tools> SigFinder.exe